MalinRekdal/Master-thesis-about-Parkinsons-Detection/README.md

         - Note: important to have " " after "--run".

     - /miniconda3/envs/disenv/lib/python3.11/site-packages/disvoice/phonation/phonation_functions.py"
-      - change line 18 and 57: from sys.warn to warnings.warn.
+      - change lines 18 and 57: from sys.warn to warnings.warn.
       - Change line 11 from import sys to import warnings.
-      - This is due to the fact that sys does not have an attribute called warning.
+      - This is because sys does not have an attribute called warning.

 ## 3 - Update constant.py according to your setup:
-- personal_path_to_disvoice = the path to where DisVoice repo is cloned to.
+- personal_path_to_disvoice = the path to where the DisVoice repo is cloned.
 - personal_path_to_kaldi = the path to where kaldi repo is cloned to.
 - personal_path_to_code =  the path to where this repo is cloned to.
 - personal_path_to_PC_GITA and personal_path_to_EWA = path to the PC-GITA and EWA-DB databases.
   - The databases are available on deepthought.ies.ntnu.no (computational server solution "marwin" available through NTNU) in talebase/data/speech_raw.
 Using this data can be done in one of three methods [Explained for PC-GITA, but is similar for EWA-DB] :
     1) can be a link to the data that is located in: /talebase/data/speech_raw
-    2) Can copy the data to a location of your choise in Aulus like this:
+    2) You can copy the data to a location of your choice in Aulus like this:
         ```
         mkdir PC-GITA
         ln -s /talebase/data/speech_raw/PC-GITA/* path/to/new/location